 benefits for disabled people

-Check out our article on Disability Benefits here to see if you qualify for certain benefits, including help with heating.
+Check out our article on Disability Benefits here to see if you qualify for any extra help – including support with heating bills.

-Two sites that are very helpful for finding out what benefits you could be entitled to right now – whatever your situation – are:
+And finally, there’re two sites you might find particularly helpful for finding out what benefits you could be entitled to right now:

 Do you have other tips to help people cut their heating bills?